DaWe1992/Applied_ML_Fundamentals/README.md

 The exam is going to take 120 minutes.
 The maximum attainable score will be 120 points, so you have one minute per point.
 **Important:** Keep your answers short and simple in order not to lose too much valuable time.

-The exam questions will be given in German, but you may answer them in either English or German (you are also allowed to mix the languages).
+The exam questions will be given in German, but you may answer them in either English or German (you are also allowed to mix the languages if you like).
 Please do not translate domain specific technical terms in order to avoid confusion.
-Please answer all questions on the paper handed-out in the exam
+Please answer all questions on the concept paper which is handed out during the exam
 (exception: multiple choice questions).

 **Exam preparation:**
 * You will not be asked for lengthy derivations.
 Instead, I want to test whether you understand the general concepts.
 * Any content not discussed in the lecture **will not be part** of the exam.
 A list of relevant topics will be shared at the end of the lecture.
 * The exam will contain a mix of multiple choice questions, short answer questions and calculations.
-* Make sure you can answer the self-test questions provided for each topic. **There won't be sample solutions for those questions!**
+* Make sure you can answer the self-test questions provided for each topic.
+You can find those at the end of each slide deck. **There won't be sample solutions for those questions!**
 * Solve the exercises and work through the solutions if necessary!
 The solutions will be uploaded after two weeks.
 * Some of the slides give you important hints (upper left corner):
 	*  A slide marked with symbol (1) provides in-depth information which you do not have to know by heart (think of it as additional material for the sake of completeness).
-	   However, do not ignore the content completely.
+However, do not ignore the content completely during the exam preparation.
+The content may still be relevant, but is not a focus topic.
 	*  Symbol (2) indicates very important content.
 Make sure you understand it!
 * Have a look at the [old exam](https://github.com/DaWe1992/Applied_ML_Fundamentals/tree/master/03_exam) to familiarize yourself with the exam format.
 * The last lecture slot is reserved for exam preparation and additional questions.